uniformization/ServerSeekerV2/README.md

 ## Currently under heavy development!!
 ServerSeekerV2 is **NOT** production ready!
 Please report any issues that you find, although i'm probably aware of most of them already, it would be good to track them.

-Currently lacking features are:
+Currently, lacking features are:
 - Proper logging
 - Async and concurrency support (it will be unusably slow for large scans)
-- Multiple scans, currently it can only scan one file and then exits
 - General code cleanup and refactoring

 ## Getting Started
-Currently there are no prebuilt jars, you will have to build it yourself, thankfully this is easy, simply clone or download the repository locally and run `./gradlew build` the jar should be in the build/libs folder
+Currently, there are no prebuilt jars, you will have to build it yourself, thankfully this is easy, simply clone or download the repository locally and run `./gradlew build` the jar should be in the build/libs folder

 You will need to make an account with [ipinfo](https://ipinfo.io) as well, put your account token in the config.json file

+## Storing data in the database

-To actually store information in a database you will need to setup PostgreSQL:
+To actually store information in a database you will need to set up PostgreSQL:

 ### Installation
 #### Ubuntu